ffevotte/isend-mode.el/README.md

 ## Basic usage

 The following example demonstrates using `isend-mode` to interact with a shell in an `ansi-term` buffer.
-Please note that any other interpreter could have been used (*e.g* python, perl or anything else) and `term` would have worked as well.
+Please note that any other interpreter could have been used (e.g. python, perl or anything else) and `term` would have worked as well.